sandhyaaperala/singlePageApp/README.md

 # singlePageApp
 my information
-writing this to upodate the file
+writing this to update the file